Back to INEXION

 Not to exit on a schedule.

 $2M seed at $12–14M pre-money.
-Family offices and super angels — investors with long time horizons and conviction about the longevity economy.
+FO-led syndicate at seed.
+Series A ($10–15M): family-office-led with 1–2 strategic healthcare VCs co-investing.
+Investors with long time horizons and conviction about the longevity data category.

 We are deliberately avoiding venture capital at the seed stage.
 VC introduces exit pressure and quarterly performance anxiety incompatible with building a multi-decade compounding platform.
 The right capital comes from investors with long time horizons and genuine conviction.